 The fact that horses are so sensitive to human thoughts and emotions also helps people in equine therapy build a sense of trust in horses.
 This is because such sensitivity makes horses seem non-judgmental and inviting.

 Equine-assisted psychotherapy teaches individuals a wide range of skills that can help them overcome their addictions, manage addiction triggers, and maintain sobriety.
-Some of the most useful skills that equine therapy teaches addiction treatment patients include:
+Some of the most useful skills that equine therapy teaches drug rehab patients include:

 - How to balance internal emotions